arjunkhode/Color-induced-pixel-sort/README.md

 # Color-induced-pixel-sort
 Processing program with color induction for pixel sort

-Files must be placed in a folder with the same name as that of the pde file

 /*

  Color induced Pixel Sort by AKTracer ver 1.0, 9 Aug 2020